Internet Geography of Things

 IoT’s vast quantity of real-time sensor data comes from physical devices like smartphones, laptops, houses, and cars.

 The connection between IoT and GIS is geographic location.
-Most devices combine its physical location from a GPS receiver giving real-time sensor information and positionimg.
+Most devices combine their physical location from a GPS receiver giving real-time sensor information and positioning.

 It’s really this geographic context from the IoT that the geospatial industry has embraced.

 IoT is a connected world of moving sensors, stationary meters, or even social media feeds.
 For example, here are some types of sensors that feed into the IoT:

 - Connected vehicles